maxiwu13133/Discord-for-Teachers/docs/task-3.md

 **4.** Find the person you want to assign a role to, and click on the `+` button in front of their name.
 (PIC 25)

-**5.** Select the role u want to give them by clicking on role.
+**5.** Select the role u want to give them by clicking on the role.
 (Note that you can assign multiple roles to one person if u need.)
 (PIC 26)

+**-** Now you should be able to see each member's roles in front of their name.
+This is how this page will look like after you assign some roles to members:
+(PIC 27)

 ---

 ## Inviting to the Server